It's judgment day for Theranos founder Elizabeth Holmes

 Holmes, who is 38 years old, was visibly pregnant with her second child at her last court appearance.
 If Davila hands down a prison sentence, her pregnancy could influence when her confinement starts.

 Her lawyers also point out that she has been volunteering as a sexual assault victim counselor.
-Holmes is herself a survivor of sexual assault, which she spoke about when she took the stand in her own defense at trial.
+Holmes is herself a survivor of sexual assault, which she spoke about when she took the stand in emotional testimony that stretched on for days at trial.

 Holmes' defense team has argued that the media scrutiny and legal proceedings connected to the collapse of Theranos is punishment enough, a point her lawyers hammer home to the judge by quoting a letter sent to the court from tech investor David Sokol.